Temporal-Difference estimation of dynamic discrete choice models: Theoretical Properties of TD estimators

 Assumption 1(i) rules out multi-collinearity in the basis functions.
 This is easily satisfied.
 Assumption 1(ii) ensures that the basis functions are bounded.
-This is again a mild requirement and is easily satisfied if either the domain of $(a,x)$ is compact, or the basis functions are chosen appropriately (e.g a Fourier basis).
+This is again a mild requirement and is easily satisfied if either the domain of $(a,x)$ is compact, or the basis functions are chosen appropriately (e.g., a Fourier basis).
 Assumption 1(iii) is a standard condition on the rate of approximation of $h(a,x)$ using a basis approximation.
-The value of $\alpha$ is related to the smoothness of $h(\cdot)$. \citet{newey1997convergence} shows that for splines and power series, we can set $\alpha=r/d$, where $r$ is the number of continuous derivatives of $h(\cdot)$, and $d$ is the dimension of $(a,x)$.
+The value of $\alpha$ is related to the smoothness of $h(\cdot)$. \citet{newey1997convergence} shows that for splines and power series, $\alpha=r/d$, where $r$ is the number of continuous derivatives of $h(a,\cdot)$ and $d$ is the dimension of $x$.
 Similar results can also be derived for other approximating functions such as Fourier series, wavelets and Bernstein polynomials.
-The smoothness properties of $h(a,x)$ are discussed in Appendix B, where we provide some primitive conditions on $z(a,x),f_{X}(x^{\prime}\vert a,x)$ that ensure existence of $r$ continuous derivatives of $h(a,x)$.
-Assumption 1(iv) requires the function $z(a,x)$ to be bounded.
-A sufficient condition for this is that $z(a,x)$ is continuous (since its domain is bounded).
+The smoothness properties of $h(a,\cdot)$ are discussed in Online Appendix \ref{subsec:Smoothness-properties-of}, where we provide primitive conditions on $z(a,x),K(x^{\prime}\vert a,x)$ that ensure existence of $r$ continuous derivatives of $h(a,\cdot)$ for each $a\in\mathcal{A}$.
+Assumption 1(iv) requires $z(a,x)$ to be bounded.
+Finally, Assumption 1(v) specifies the rate at which the dimension of the basis functions are allowed to grow.
+The rate requirements are mild, and are the same as those employed for standard series estimation.
+For the theoretical properties, the exact rate of $k_{\phi}$ is not relevant up to a first order since we propose estimators of $\theta^{*}$ that are locally robust to estimation of $h(\cdot)$.